 online infringes your copyright, do first contact an attorney.

-that this document is only require by some US companies.
-But not all
+that this document is only require by some providers subjects to the

-doesn't use such a document either, although EDRi works on a similar
+doesn't use such a document, although EDRi works on a similar

 project of law.

 an author is victim of an infringement of his copyright and cannot